vegaprotocol/specs/protocol/0079-TGAP-transaction_gas_and_priority.md

 There are three priority categories:

-1. "high" which constitue all "protocol transactions" i.e. state variable updates [(floating point consensus)](./0065-FTCO-floating_point_consensus.md), [ethereum events](./0036-BRIE-event_queue.md) , withdrawals, heartbeats (for candidate and ersatz validator performance measurement), see [validators](./0069-VCBS-validators_chosen_by_stake.md) and transactions the protocol uses internally to run.
+1. "high" which constitutes all "protocol transactions" i.e. state variable updates [(floating point consensus)](./0065-FTCO-floating_point_consensus.md), [ethereum events](./0036-BRIE-event_queue.md) , withdrawals, heartbeats (for candidate and ersatz validator performance measurement), see [validators](./0069-VCBS-validators_chosen_by_stake.md) and transactions the protocol uses internally to run.
 1. "medium" which includes all [governance](./0028-GOVE-governance.md) transactions (market proposals, parameter change proposals, votes).
 1. "low" which includes all other transactions.